 Sick Leave Bank Enrollment and Opt Out Notices

-Additionally, at each University the administration will give notice of the sick leave bank and the ability to opt out of participation in the bank as follows
+Additionally, at each University the administration will give notice of the sick leave bank and the ability to opt out of participation in the bank as follows:

-To new unit members in time to opt out of participation in the bank.
+To new unit members upon hire in time to opt out of participation in the bank.

 To unit members who are not members of the bank, by September 30 each year.

 To the extent possible, to unit members who are members of the bank, fifteen (15) days before automatic contributions are required to maintain the bank at the contractual minimum.

 To the extent possible, to unit members who are members of the bank fifteen (15) days before the end of the semester if automatic contributions are likely to be required during the summer.